Anubhav8176/Solution-Challenge-2k23/README.md

 You will find the file  apk-debug.apk just simply install it on the desired devicee

-I will provide the separately too.
+I will provide the separately too in the main folder file name apk-debug.apk.